 Sometimes, I forget how easy and delicious it is to cook with shrimp!
 These little crustaceans are a great source of protein and can be used in a wide variety of recipes.

 If you’re looking for some inspiration, here are a few shrimp recipes I know you’ll love:

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 Shrimp Salad Stuffed Avocado

-- 1 scallion thinly sliced (white and green parts)
+- 1 scallion (thinly sliced – both white and green parts)

-- 1/2 pound shrimp cooked and cut into bite-sized pieces
+- ½ pound shrimp (cooked, cut into bite-sized pieces)

 - kosher salt